humanetech-community/awesome-humane-tech/README.md

 This list focuses on (mostly open-source) projects that are directly related to humane tech topics.
 Please read the [guidelines for contributing](contributing.md) before sending PR's.

+**Important**: The resources presented below were collected in good faith by the contributors to this list in hopes they may prove useful to you.
+But as per the [License](#license) we can give no guarantees on the quality or fitness of the software that is referenced.
+So inform yourself properly before installing anything, and if you encounter something that is inappropriate or wrong, then please file an issue in our [Issue Tracker](https://github.com/humanetech-community/awesome-humane-tech/issues) so we can take appropriate action.
+Thank you!

 ## Community

 [![Humane Tech Community](https://raw.githubusercontent.com/humanetech-community/humanetech-community-artwork/master/community-artwork/logos/humanetech-community-logo.svg?sanitize=true)](https://humanetech.community)